Rakesh9100/CalcDiverse/Calculators/Fascinating-Number-Calculator/README.md

 ## Description :-

 This is a simple web application that allows users to check if a given number is a fascinating number or not.
-A fascinating number is a positive number which contains all the digits from 1 to 9 exactly once and does not contain any 0's after Concatenating number(x) with the numbers 2 * x and 3 * x.
+A fascinating number is a positive number that contains all the digits from 1 to 9 exactly once and does not contain any 0's after concatenating the number(x) with the numbers 2 * x and 3 * x.

-For example, the number 192 is fascinating because (192 * 2 = 384 and 192 * 3 = 576) and after concatenating it become (192384576) which contain all the digits from 1 to 9.
+For example, the number 192 is fascinating because (192 * 2 = 384 and 192 * 3 = 576), and after concatenating it becomes (192384576) which contains all the digits from 1 to 9.

 ## Tech Stacks :-